 The degree to which the faith in economic globalisation is well placed or the ability to successfully redistribute or channel its benefits to the poorest (the so-called pro-poor growth) is realisable, will only become clearer with time.
-What cannot be underestimated is the scale of the international development challenge nor the seemingly unconditional faith in the opportunities that globalisation is said to provide.
-For example, Tony Blair, the then UK prime minister, asserts that: 'Globalisation creates unprecedented new opportunities ...
-If the poorest countries can be drawn into the global economy ... it could lead to a rapid reduction in global poverty - as well as bringing new trade and investment opportunities for all' (DFID 2000a: 6).
+What cannot be underestimated is the scale of the international development challenge nor the seemingly unconditional faith on the opportunities that globalisation is said to provide.
+For example, Tony Blair, the then UK prime minister asserts that: 'Globalisation creates unprecedented new opportunities ...
+If the poorest countries can be drawn into the global economy ... it could lead to a rapid reduction in global poverty - as well as bringing new trade and investment opportunities for all' (DFID, 2000a: 6).

-There is a neoliberal consensus that poverty reduction induced through globalisation is contingent on economic growth and wealth creation, 'an indispensable requirement for poverty reduction' (DFID 2000a: 18).
-The starting point, therefore, is the almost universal acceptance that 'efficient markets are indispensable for effective development' (DFID 2000a: 23) and that growth is dependent on a 'continuation of market-based policies which promote investment in the context of low inflation and effective macro-economic management' (DFID 2000b: 9).
+There is a neoliberal consensus that poverty reduction induced through globalisation is contingent on economic growth and wealth creation, 'an indispensable requirement for poverty reduction' (DFID, 2000a: 18).
+The starting point, therefore, is the almost universal acceptance that 'efficient markets are indispensable for effective development' (DFID, 2000a: 23) and that growth is dependent on a 'continuation of market-based policies which promote investment in the context of low inflation and effective macroeconomic management' (DFID, 2000b: 9).
 The approach is pinned against continuing market liberalisation and opening of economies, led by the private sector.
 But so-called pro-poor growth also requires equity, and the White Paper argues, poverty reduction is fastest where inequality is also declining.
-Of course, while the subject of analysis is global, the strategies and outcomes are confined to nation states.
 This development platform accepts that the current levels of growth and consumption in the First World are not only acceptable but necessary for 'global international development', and that all Third World nation states have viable national economies.
 The benefits of globalisation can be attained by the right policy choices of governments, international institutions and business.
 (Chapter 11 will discuss how this policy approach is being translated into the promotion of pro-poor tourism initiatives.)

 The good intentions of wishing to slash the numbers of those in absolute poverty aside, within the context of an international division of labour and increasing global inequality and unevenness, some critics will find it difficult not to conclude that the necessary precondition for this approach to development will result in making the poor work for globalisation.
 Even if there is an appreciable reduction in extreme poverty, and notwithstanding the real and important difference that this makes to individual lives, there is little or no evidence to suggest that there will be a deceleration of increasing levels of global inequality, arguably the barometer of a 'sustainable global society'.
 In the final analysis, and very much part of Eurocentric discourse, development is primarily, and is preconditioned by, an economic process.
-Economists are driving the contemporary development agenda, and the power, prestige and wealth characterised by First World economies is non-negotiable.
+Economists are driving the contemporary development agenda, and the power, prestige and wealth characterised by First World economies, is non-negotiable (Easterly, 2013).

 One is left to ponder how far economic analysis is short on meaningful social and geopolitical assessment.
-The degree to which such analysis is oversimplified and decontextualised, and whether it is too focused on deducing causal relationships from the experience of the First World and 'richer' Third World states where statistics are practically easier to collect,5 may suggest it has serious limitations in theoretical construction and policy formulation.
-As David Harvey (2006) concludes:

-I cannot convince anyone by philosophical argument that the neo-liberal regime is unjust.
-But the objection to this regime of rights is quite simple: to accept it is to accept that we have no alternative except to live under a regime of endless capital accumulation and economic growth no matter what the social, ecological or political consequences.
+The degree to which such analysis is oversimplified and decontextualised, and whether it is too focused on deducing causal relationships from the experience of the First World and 'richer' Third World states where statistics are practically easier to collect,6 may suggest it has serious limitations in theoretical construction and policy formulation.
+And as David Harvey concludes, 'I cannot convince anyone by philosophical argument that the neo-liberal regime is unjust.
+But the objection to this regime of rights is quite simple: to accept it is to accept that we have no alternative except to live under a regime of endless capital accumulation and economic growth no matter what the social, ecological or political consequences' (2006: 56).

-(Harvey 2006: 56)